japila-books/apache-spark-internals/docs/SparkConf.md

 There are the following places where a Spark application looks for Spark properties (in the order of importance from the least important to the most important):

 * `conf/spark-defaults.conf` - the configuration file with the default Spark properties.
-Read xref:ROOT:spark-properties.adoc#spark-defaults-conf[spark-defaults.conf].
+Read ROOT:spark-properties.md#spark-defaults-conf[spark-defaults.conf].
-* `--conf` or `-c` - the command-line option used by xref:tools:spark-submit.adoc[spark-submit] (and other shell scripts that use `spark-submit` or `spark-class` under the covers, e.g. `spark-shell`)
+* `--conf` or `-c` - the command-line option used by tools:spark-submit.md[spark-submit] (and other shell scripts that use `spark-submit` or `spark-class` under the covers, e.g. `spark-shell`)
 * `SparkConf`

 == [[default-configuration]] Default Configuration